 Related Articles: Illegal Pushbacks in Greece Are Costing Refugees Their Lives | EU Pushes Russian Oil Embargo Despite Disagreements | EU Agrees to Partial Embargo of Russian Oil | Turkey’s Erdogan: A Double Whammy Against Europe and Women

-Angelos Syrigos, Greek Minister of Education and Religious Affairs, has also remarked how the pattern of Erdogan’s recent attitude, words and actions mirrors that of previous Turkish invasions, and suggests that this mimicry is deliberate.
+Angelos Syrigos, Greek Minister of Education and Religious Affairs, has also remarked at how Erdogan’s recent comments could refer to previous Turkish invasions.

-In his own words, Erdogan reflected on his recent threats by reminding Greece “what I’m talking about is not a dream.”
+In his own words, Erdogan reflected on his recent comments by stating: “what I’m talking about is not a dream.”

-Greece and Turkey are no strangers to conflict and jeopardizing the stability of their NATO alliance — this is the fourth time the neighbors have come close to war in the last 50 years.
+Greece and Turkey are no strangers to conflict and jeopardizing the stability of their NATO alliance — there have been other instances of the neighbors coming close to war in previous years.

-Their bad blood surrounding boundaries, airspace, and territorial waters, not to mention their long-term contention over Cyprus, tracks back decades and has fueled the bilateral tension that continues both in the sea and in the air.
+Their disputes surrounding boundaries, airspace, territorial waters, and their long-term issues over Cyprus, track back decades and have fueled the bilateral tension that continues both in the sea and in the air.

 The Turkish and Greek claims on airspace bleed into one another significantly, and regularly result in accusations of airspace violation coming from both powers.

-A particularly sore point has consistently been Greek sovereignty over the Aegean islands, the alleged pinnacle of Erdogan’s recent complaints to NATO over Greek militarisation of the island.
+A particular issue has been Greek sovereignty over the Aegean islands, and Erdogan’s recent complaints to NATO have been centred around Greek militarisation of the island.

 Ankara purports that the post-second world war transfer of the Aegean islands to Greece ownership was only agreed under the conditions that they remain demilitarized.
 Athens says this is “absurd.”

-Illegal pushbacks in Greece, as well as disputes over land ownership and responsibility are costing refugees their lives.
+Illegal pushbacks in Greece have been reported, which are costing refugees their lives.

-A recent investigation by activist organization “Forensic Architecture” has shown satellite evidence of migrant boats that have been intercepted by Greek authorities, only to later be found drifting alone and unassisted in Turkish waters.
+A recent investigation by activist organization “Forensic Architecture” has shown satellite images of migrant boats intercepted by Greek authorities, only to later be found drifting alone and unassisted in Turkish waters.

-Both the EU and US State Department have shown support for Greece in condemning Erdogan’s threats that they say are “unhelpful,” “raise serious concerns,” and have requested that Turkey should imminently “work on de-escalating tensions in a sustainable way in the interest of regional stability.”
+Both the US State Department and EU have shown support for Greece in condemning Erdogan’s threats, saying the comments are “unhelpful,” “raise serious concerns,” respectively, with the EU requesting that Turkey should “work on de-escalating tensions in a sustainable way in the interest of regional stability.”